Nhlalala-Lubisi/PersonalPortfolio/README.md

 Welcome to my personal portfolio.
-Here you will learn more about me and what I do.
+Here you will find out more about who I am and what I do.